Ianleeclark/Olivia/lib/lru_cache/README.md

 As of the current time in writing this, LRU Caches are used solely to memoize key hashes so that every insertion/retrieval of a key from the bloom filters don't need to always hash the key `x` times.

+Moreover, the LRU Cache is also used to cache incoming commands so that the parser needn't run on every incoming command.